yiffyrusdev/sabry/README.md

 **scanroot** *(default "src")* - root directory to start scanning "rs" files from.
 Used in build function

-**modules** *(no default)* - collection of SASS/SCSS files, relative to the project root, which should be available as modules as well
+**modules** *(no default)* - collection of SASS/SCSS files, relative to the crate root, which should be available as modules as well

+**prelude** *(no default)* - collection of SASS/SCSS files, relative to the crate root, which content will be compiled into CSS and then inserted into the CSS *bundle* if any.
+Does not affect generated CSS scopes if any.

 **module_name_collision** *(default "merge")* - how to handle similary named modules.